apache/druid/docs/api-reference/supervisor-api.md

 ### Get an array of supervisor states

 Retrieves an array of objects with the currently active supervisors and their current state.
 If there are no active supervisors, it returns an empty array.
+For reference on the supervisor object properties, see the following [table](#supervisor-information).

 #### URL

-<code class="getAPI">GET</code> `/druid/indexer/v1/supervisor?state=true`
+<code class="getAPI">GET</code> <code>/druid/indexer/v1/supervisor?state=true</code>

 #### Responses

 <!--DOCUSAURUS_CODE_TABS-->

 <!--200 SUCCESS-->

 <br/>

 *Successfully retrieved supervisor state objects.*

 <!--END_DOCUSAURUS_CODE_TABS-->